s-brenner/maf-trips/docs/index.md

 ## Welcome to TimeHack

 TimeHack is the result of my frustration with reading GDSS2 cuts and trying to figure out mission timing in both UTC and local time.
+Give it a shot if you hate math in public too.

 ### Features